William 'Early Morning Henry' Butler

 Set The Controls

 On Monday morning, the 23rd, Pink Floyd had two studio sessions.
 In the morning they recorded Untitled E66409, believed to be Paintbox.
-In the evening they had their first go at Set The Controls For The Heart Of The Sun and a demo recording that mysteriously disappeared from the studio afterwards: Early Morning Henry.
+In the evening they had a go at Set The Controls For The Heart Of The Sun and a demo recording that mysteriously disappeared from the studio afterwards: Early Morning Henry.

 In David Parker’s excellent book Random Precision the recording sheet of that particular session can be found.
 We learn that ‘Early Morning Henry’ only had one take, that it was a complete demo and that it had been ‘taken by Mr. N Smith on on (a) plastic spool’.